mahnoornav/2AA4-team-24/README.md

 # How to run simulation

-Run the Demonstrator.java file in IntelliJ / Eclipse
+1. Open IntelliJ / Eclipse
+2. Open and Run Demonstrator.java
-     - In Demonstrator.java, click run 'Demonstrator.main()'
+     - Click run 'Demonstrator.main()'

 This will the run the simulator and print the actions and points earned by each player on the terminal.